erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 list l = ['a', 2.1, "xyz"], m = []
 ```
 ##### Literals
 A character constant is surrounded by single quotes, a string constant by double quotes.
 Both may contain escape sequences starting with a backslash.
-Number constant without decimal dot are considered integers, and with a dot floats.
+Number constant without a decimal dot are considered integers, and with a dot floats.
 A floating point number can also be written in scientific notation.
 ``` python
 >>> 1 / 2
 = 0